travis-ci/dpl/README.md

 * **metrics**: Comma-separated list of metrics to record.
 View list below.

 ##### Available Metrics:
 Below is a list of available metrics for recording in a session.
-For use with metrics parameter (optional.)
+For use with metrics parameter (optional).
 * **cpu** - user/kernel usage statistics.
 * **memory** - process private/shared memory statistics.
 * **network** - process network utilization.